andmhn/http-server/README.md

 # http-server
-A simple http server to quickly serve the website in port 8080
+A static http server to quickly serve the website in port 8080

-### WARNING: to be used in local system for security purposes

 # Building

-Make sure you are in linux / unix system
+Make sure you are in linux / unix system (or cygwin in windows)

 Run this command to build this project
 ```